Qumulo/docs/_includes/content-reuse/admin-guides/s3-api/managing-multipart-uploads.md

 <a id="listing-uploads"></a>
 ## Listing Incomplete Multipart S3 Uploads
-You can list the incomplete multipart uploads for a single S3 bucket by using the Qumulo REST API or `qq` CLI.
+You can list the incomplete multipart uploads for a single S3 bucket by using the Qumulo Core REST API or `qq` CLI.

 {{site.data.alerts.note}}
 <ul>
   <li>If you use the <code>ListMultipartUploads</code> S3 API action, the system doesn't show <a href="#system-initiated-uploads">system-initiated uploads</a> or how much space the uploads use on your cluster.</li>
-  <li>If you use the Qumulo REST API or <code>qq</code> CLI, Qumulo Core shows <a href="#system-initiated-uploads">system-initiated uploads</a> and how much space each upload uses on your cluster.</li>
+  <li>If you use the Qumulo Core REST API or <code>qq</code> CLI, Qumulo Core shows <a href="#system-initiated-uploads">system-initiated uploads</a> and how much space each upload uses on your cluster.</li>
 </ul>
 {{site.data.alerts.end}}